-Section 2.7 - Reinstatement.
+Section 2.9 - Reinstatement.
 A member which has resigned in good standing may be reinstated without prejudice.
 A member which has been suspended or expelled for non-payment of Membership Fees or other charges may be reinstated upon payment of outstanding debts.
 A member which has been suspended for any other reason may be reinstated in accordance with the terms of the suspension.
 A member which has been expelled for any other reason may be reinstated if the Board of Directors determines, by a two-thirds (2/3) vote of the Directors present at a meeting of the Board of Directors at which a quorum is present, that the basis for its expulsion no longer exists.

-Section 2.8 - Membership Fees.
+Section 2.10 - Membership Fees.
 Membership Fees shall consist of Annual Dues and Special Assessments as herein provided.
-The Board of Directors shall establish the rates of Annual Dues for Active and Associate Members.
-The Board of Directors may, in addition, make Special Assessments to Active and Associate Members in order to raise additional funds.
+The Board of Directors shall establish the rates of Annual Dues for Active, Associate and Public Entity Members.
+The Board of Directors may, in addition, make Special Assessments to Active, Associate and Public Entity Members in order to raise additional funds.
 Special Assessments shall be considered based on individual issues and may be mandatory or optional.

 The rates of Annual Dues shall remain in effect until changed by the Board of Directors.
 Special Assessments shall be valid for only one (1) year.
 All Annual Dues and Special Assessments with respect to any year shall be due and payable on such date or dates as determined by the Board of Directors.